Communication Sciences and Disorders [CSDS] M.S. (Graduate)

 - HLH 110: Personal and Community Heath or HLH 199: Critical School Health Issues.
 One of these courses would be taken prior to beginning the graduate program.
 At the graduate level, HLH 510: Proseminar in Health Foundations also meets this requirement.

 - EDU 496 or EDU 596: Organization of Speech, Language and Hearing Programs in the Schools.
-EDU 496 must be completed prior to beginning the graduate program.
-If EDU 596 is selected as an option, it must be completed during the first year of the graduate program.
+If EDU 596 is selected as an option, it must be completed during the first year of the graduate program, as student teaching will occur in the second academic year.

 - SHH 360: Teaching Children with Limited English Proficiency or SHH 641: Clinical Practicum and Seminar: Multiculturalism or SHH 651: Multicultural and Bilingualism.
 SHH 360 would be taken at the undergraduate level.
 SHH 641 and SHH 651 would be taken at the graduate level.